mnsravani2/Phpapplications/README.md

 You can find after restarting the RDP of that instance we can find the control panel automatically started

+=> Apache typically runs on port 80 by default.
+If another application is using this port, Apache won’t start.

+Change Apache Port: Open the XAMPP Control Panel, click on “Config” next to Apache, and then select “httpd.conf.”
+Look for the line 'Listen 80' and change it to another port like 'Listen 8080'.
+Save the file and restart Apache.

 =========================================================

 Commands if the Apache did not start and it is occupied by PID 4(This is only if the Apache did not start and showing error)